The views expressed by the host on this program, now documented to be almost always right, 99.1% of the time.

 He went over there and he said that the United States is a Muslim country.

-Here is Dingy Harry, the Senate majority leader.
+Here is Dingy Harry, the Senate Majority Leader.

 This is the kind of ignorance that is on parade every day in Washington, D.C.
-I understand that during her career she's written hundreds and hundreds of opinions.

 I haven't read a single one of them.

-And if I'm fortunate before we end this, I won't have to read one of them.
+And if I'm fortunate, before we end this, I won't have to read one of them.

-Yet he supports apparently he's read some Clarence Thomas opinions because he said he wasn't very impressed with them.
+Apparently, he's read some Clarence Thomas opinions because he said he wasn't very impressed with them.

-By the way, I looked up CNN's favorability numbers uh last night after I heard that they did a poll on me.
+By the way, I looked up CNN's favorability numbers last night after I heard that they did a poll on me.

 And believe me, folks, when you have 600,000 of over 200 million people watching you, I would say you have a disapproval number that's about 95% or 97%.